Novel-sp/Novel-sp/README.md

 # Novel Species Identification (NOSE)

-NOSE is a modular, Snakemake-based bioinformatics toolkit designed to support the identification and characterization of novel microbial species from genome-resolved datasets.
-The toolkit integrates multiple analysis stages-including genome quality assessment, taxonomic classification, novelty assessment, phylogenetics, metabolic mapping, and functional characterization-within a reproducible and scalable workflow.

-NOSE is optimized for execution on Linux servers and HPC environments and is designed to be usable by researchers without prior programming experience, relying on configuration-driven execution rather than manual scripting.
+A Modular Snakemake Toolkit for Genome-Resolved Discovery NOSE is a scalable bioinformatics pipeline designed to identify and characterize novel microbial species.
+By integrating quality assessment, phylogenetics, and functional mapping into a unified Snakemake workflow, NOSE ensures your research is reproducible, automated, and ready for HPC environments.

+The Engine: Why Snakemake?
+NOSE operates on the logic of a DAG (Directed Acyclic Graph).
+Here is why that matters for your data:

+Directed: Logic flows sequentially; downstream analytical modules (e.g., Metabolic Mapping) are automatically triggered upon the successful generation of upstream dependencies.

+Acyclic: The pipeline architecture prevents circular dependencies, ensuring a deterministic path from input (FASTA) to output (CSV/TSV).

+Graph-Based: Every rule represents a discrete computational node, allowing for granular error tracking and partial workflow resumption.

 ## Prerequisites
 ### Computational Prerequisites